Engineering Precise and Robust Effective Hamiltonians: Introduction

-where $\mathcal T$ is the Dyson time-ordering operator, and $H_\text{eff}$ is the effective Hamiltonian.
-When designing an effective Hamiltonian perturbatively, the most efficient solution is often achieved at zeroth order, as higher-order terms typically make increasingly smaller contributions.
-Methods for accounting for higher-order corrections are essential for robust applications of AHT.
-Table \ref{obj} lists common use cases of AHT, along with their goals and typical figures of merit (FoM).
+When designing an effective Hamiltonian using the Magnus expansion, the most efficient solution is often achieved at zeroth order, as higher-order terms typically make increasingly smaller contributions \cite{haeberlen1968coherent,maricq1982application}.
+However, achieving high precision and robustness in the engineered effective Hamiltonian requires accounting for higher-order corrections, as these terms can accumulate significantly over many cycles.